DNSCrypt: Anonymized DNSCrypt

 Anonymized DNSCrypt is a protocol extension proposed in 2019 to further improve DNS privacy.

 Instead of directly responding to clients, a resolver can act as a transparent proxy to another resolver, hiding the real client IP to the latter.
-Anonymized DNSCrypt is a lightweight alternative to Tor and SOCKS proxies, specifically designed for DNS traffic.
+Anonymized DNSCrypt, specifically designed for DNS traffic, is a lightweight alternative to running DNSCrypt through Tor and SOCKS proxies.

 Deployment of Anonymized DNSCrypt started in October 2019, and the protocol adoption was fast, with 40 DNS relays being set up only two weeks after the public availability of client and server implementations.